AyanThara/DSA-Journey-2026/Progress.md

 ### Notes
 - Understood loop control and termination.
 - Learned how nested loops work for pattern printing
-- Improved conditional logic using if–else
+- Improved conditional logic using if–else.
 ------------------------------------------------------------------------------------------------------------------------------------------------

 ## 📅 Day 4